-Uniforms are required for students in health programs, early childhood care and education, and in cosmetology.
-Additional programs may require a uniform.
-Instructors will provide details.
+Tuition And Fees Uniforms are required for students in health cosmetology.
+Additional programs may require a n programs, uniform.
+Ins early chi tructors wil dhood care I provide deta and e iils. ducation, and in

 FINANCIAL OBLIGATIONS TO ATC

 Failure to meet financial obligations to ATC may result in the student's dismissal with no credit for the term.
 Additionally, such students may be denied enrollment in subsequent terms.
 ATC will withhold copies of educational records of students who have outstanding debts to the College.
 Students with outstanding debts are not allowed to participate in any ATC functions, such as the graduation ceremony.